actix/actix/README.rst

 ``gid``

-  Instruct :program:`fectl` to switch groups to this UNIX group account before doing any meaningful processing.
+  Instruct :program:`fectld` to switch groups to this UNIX group account before doing any meaningful processing.
 Value of this field could be actual groupd id or group name.